marco-willi/camera-trap-data-pipeline/docs/machine_learning.md

 qsub -v INPUT_FILE=${INPUT_FILE},OUTPUT_FILE=${OUTPUT_FILE_SPECIES},IMAGES_ROOT=${IMAGES_ROOT} ctc_predict_species_file.pbs
 ```

+NOTE: The script has a walltime of 24h.
+This was enough to calculate predictions for 187k captures.
+Should significantly more predictions be required increase the walltime paramter in the script accordingly.

 ## Flatten ML Predictions (convert JSON to a CSV)

 Generate a csv with all machine learning predictions, one record per capture-id.